πŸ“š

 Even though you will only be working with a team for Performance Task 1, you will still be using elements of Big Idea 5 in Performance Task 2 and all other work you do for Seminar.

-Research Tip: It's easy to get hyper-focused on the Performance Tasks and forget about the other things that make up Seminar.
-The goal is not just to successfully complete PT 1 and PT 2, but to also learn and practice the skills that the Big Ideas are based around, for research you do in college and beyond!
+Quick Tip: It's easy to get hyper-focused on the Performance Tasks and forget about the other things that make up Seminar.
+The goal is not just to successfully complete PT 1 and PT 2, but to also learn and practice the skills that the Big Ideas are based around.

-There are two main groups that Big Idea 5 discusses: your audience πŸ‘¨β€πŸ« and your team.
+There are two main ideas that make up Big Idea 5: your audience πŸ‘¨β€πŸ« and your team.
 These are what the essential questions are based around and what we will be focusing on in this guide.
 Speaking of essential questions...

 Essential Questions of Big Idea 5

-It's easy to see how the two big topics for these essential questions are the audience and your team.
-Therefore, that is how we are going to break them up.
+It's easy to see how the two big topics for these essential questions are the audience and your team, and that is how we are going to break them up.

 How to Engage Your Audience